mhahsler/seriation/README.md

     ## seriated              2.5            1.3         1.1 0.03 0.913

 Some seriation methods also return a linear configuration where more similar objects are located closer to each other.
-We can see a clear divide between the two groups.

 ``` r
 get_config(order)